2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in the Southwest Region

 Read full report on Biological & Biomedical Sciences at Austin Community College District

-Texas State Technical College landed the #6 spot in the 2023 rankings for the most popular associate degree biological and biomedical sciences programs.
-Located in the city of Waco, TSTC is a public school with a fairly large student population.
+Texas State Technical College came in at #6 in this year’s edition of the Most Popular Biological & Biomedical Sciences Associate Degree Schools in the Southwest Region ranking.
+Located in the medium-sized city of Waco, TSTC is a public school with a large student population.

 Women make up 75% of the biological and biomedical sciences majors at the school.